oelu/cheatsheets/lua.md

 <!-- toc stop -->

 ## Function Definition
+* Functions are first class elements in lua.
+Therefore variables can store functions.
+* Any numbers of arguments can be passed to a number, arguments that are not a parameter will evaluate to ``nil``.

 ```lua
 function get_all_factors(number)
     ...
 end
 ```

-* Any numbers of arguments can be passed to a number, arguments that are not a parameter will evaluate to ``nil``.

 ### Default arguments
 Default arguments can be set in the function body: